-My local Starbucks in Orlando is next door to both a Publix Supermarket and a Trader Joe’s, which made shopping for my Starbucks Pink Drink copycat recipe easy.
+My local Starbucks in Orlando is next door to both a Publix Supermarket and a Trader Joe’s, which made shopping for the Pink Drink copycat recipe easy.
 I know all the refreshers are made with white grape juice and green coffee bean extract as a base.
 I found mine at a health food store but Amazon sells the Green Coffee Bean Extract as a powder too.

 The Pink Drink copycat copycat recipe garnish